-The Center for Social and Environmental Studies - Observatory for Marine and Coastal Governance is a Colombian non-profit organization, without political affiliation, working on research, environmental education, monitoring of public policy and environmental protection.
+The Center for Social and Environmental Studies - Observatory for Marine and Coastal Governance is a Colombian non-profit organization, without political affiliation, working on research, environmental education, ocean literacy, advocacy and monitoring of public policy and legislation.
 Our activities are focused on the protection of coastal marine ecosystems and the communities that inhabit the coastal territory.

 Our work is inspired by the principles of environmental sustainability and environmental justice, respect for human rights and the Social State of Law.

-Our main areas of work are: marine, coastal governance, environmental and climate justice, Sustainable Development Goals (SDG) and energy transition.
+Our main areas of work are: marine and coastal governance, marine justice, Sustainable Development Goals (SDG), and energy transition.

 We carry out various activities such as: legislative advocacy, monitoring of public policies, project development, and consultancies.